About

 The Team

 In October 2020, the Public Health Training Center Network (PHTC) formed a workgroup to explore the development of a racial justice competency model.
-Mayela Arana, Region 2 PHTC at Columbia's Mailman School of Public Health; Tamira Moon, Region 4 PHTC at Emory's School of Public Health; and Dena Fife, Region 7 PHTC at University of Iowa, Institute for Public Health Practice; and Dany Zemmel Region V Public Health Training Center are leading the Racial Justice Working Group in developing a competency model for racial justice.
+Mayela Arana, Region 2 Public Health Training Center; Tamira Moon, Region 4 Public Health Training Center; and Dena Fife, Region 7 Public Health Training Center; Dany Zemmel Region V Public Health Training Center; and Laura Prechter, NNPHI are leading the Racial Justice Working Group in developing a competency model for racial justice.

 Process